nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - A window should appear after a few seconds, showing the HallPointer app’s user interface (UI).
 Note that the app comes with some sample data to help you get started.<br>
    ![Ui](images/Ui.png)

+5. **Explore the Sample Data:**
-5. Type commands in the command box and press Enter to execute them.
-For example, typing **`help`** and pressing Enter will open the help window.<br>
+- Below the menu, you will see a **command box**.
+You can type commands in this box and press Enter to execute them.
+- For example, typing `help` and pressing Enter will show a help window with instructions.\
-   Some example commands you can try:
+Here are some example commands you can try:

    - `list` : Lists all members.
-   - `add_member n/John Doe r/4-3-301 t/johndoe123 tag/logistics` : Adds a member named `John Doe` to HallPointer.
+   - `add_member n/May Doe r/4-3-301 t/maydoe123 tag/logistics` : Adds a member named `May Doe` to HallPointer.
    - `delete_member 3` : Deletes the 3rd member shown in the current list.
    - `clear` : Deletes all members.
    - `exit` : Exits the app.

+6. **Learn more about the commands:**\
-6. Refer to the [Features](#features) section below for details on each command.
+Refer to the [Command Summary](#command-summary) seciton below for a quick overview of each command, and to the [Features](#features) section below for further details for each command.

 ---

-## Command summary
+## Command Summary

 | Action             | Format, Examples                                                                                                                                                |
 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |